SadekRahman/Project-Portfolio-1/README.md

 - To easily understand the primary and secondary purpose of the website.
 - To be able to easily navigate through the website
 - To veiw content and use webiste on mobile phones, tablets and laptops.
-- To conatct the orgainisation for further enquiries or applications
+- To contact the orgainisation for further enquiries or applications

 ### Returning Visitor Goals